 As a leading supplier to municipalities and DOTs across the nation, we know what you need to make your installations safer and more user-friendly.
 We can also integrate products to create safety solutions for unusual or difficult situations.
 This selection is only a representation of the many items we stock and manufacture.
 Learn more about ordering from Schedule here.

 The GSA Schedule, also known as Federal Supply Schedule, and Multiple Award Schedule (MAS), is a long-term governmentwide contract with commercial companies that provide access to millions of commercial products and services at fair and reasonable prices to the government.
 MAS makes buying easy and efficient with the use of modern technology to connect government buyers and industry.

 TAPCO is ready to meet the needs of state, city and county agencies with fast delivery of all our traffic and parking control products.
 Below is our complete list of statewide contracts currently available.
-If there are any state contracts you'd like us to participate in, let us know.

 Texas Multiple Awards Schedule (TXMAS)

 Only agencies of the State of Texas or members of the TBPC Cooperative Purchasing Program may purchase from this TXMAS contract.